Jared-Godar/codeup_notes/sql/sql_notes.md

-If you just want to see a certain number of records you can add
+If you just want to see a certain number of records you can add.

 >`LIMIT n` where n = number of records
 >`LIMIT 5`